-Penny Hancock (pictured), graduate of our MA Creative Writing and current Royal Literary Fund Writing Fellow, won the East Anglia Novel of the Year Award for her latest novel, I Thought I Knew You, in November 2019.
+Penny Hancock, graduate of our MA Creative Writing and current Royal Literary Fund Writing Fellow, won the East Anglia Novel of the Year Award for her latest novel, I Thought I Knew You, in November 2019.
 Penny has previously released three previous novels, Tideline (a Richard and Judy Bookclub pick in 2012), The Darkening Hour and A Trick of the Mind.

 Solomia Dzhurovska, Luca Struijik, Jared Guy and Cristi-Valeria Tomsa (pictured), all BA Film and Television Production students, had their film 'Tertiary Sound' selected for the 2019 BFI London Film Festival, one of the world's most important film festivals.
 The film explored the phenomenon of Autonomous Sensory Meridian Response – the physical sensation provoked by small audio or visual stimuli.

 Natalya Anderson, another of our MA Creative Writing graduates, won the Moth Poetry Prize 2017 with 'A Gun in the House', and the Bridport Prize for Poetry 2014 with 'Clear Recent History,' for which she was also Highly Commended in the Forward Prize for Poetry 2016.
 Her poems have been published in The Poetry Review, Poetry London, Arc Poetry Magazine, Prac Crit, The Moth, and The Forward Book of Poetry 2016, among others.
-She is the founder and curator of The Poetry Extension.

 Psychedelic pop rockers Grass Roof (pictured), also known as BA Popular Music graduates Rayne Brown, James Turnbull, Ben Parker and Matt Abbott, won the 2019 Cambridge Band Competition at Cambridge Junction while still on the course.
 The band have also toured internationally with the The Ociees and released their first EP, Guyaka.